pyvideo/richard/docs/contributors/dev_updating.rst

 Then::

-    $ pip install -r requirements/develop.txt
+    $ ./venv/bin/pip install -e .\[dev\]

 ..
 Note::

-   If you think you horked your virtual environment, just wipe it and build a new one.
+   If you think you hosed your virtual environment, just wipe it and build a new one.